Peer review process

 Transcript productivity was also assessed using FLAIR-mark-intron-retention software.
 Intron retention w seen in 18% of ciDKO podocyte transcripts compared to 14% of wild-type podocyte transcripts (P=0.004), with an overlap between experiments of ~30% (indicating the variability of results with this method).
 Interestingly, ciDKO podocytes showed downregulation of proteins involved in spliceosome function and RNA processing, as suggested by LC/MS and confirmed by Western blot.

-Pladienolide (a spliceosome inhibitor) was cytotoxic to HeLa cells and to mouse podocytes but no toxicity was seen in murine glomerular endothelial cells.
+Pladienolide (a spliceosome inhibitor) was cytotoxic to HeLa cells and to mouse podocytes, but no toxicity was seen in murine glomerular endothelial cells.

 The manuscript is generally clear and well-written.
 Mouse work was approved in advance.
-The four figures are generally well-designed, with bars/superimposed dot-plots.
+The four figures are generally well-designed, bars/superimposed dot-plots.

-Comments on revision plan:
+Comments on previous version:

-Reviewer #3 (Public review):
+Reviewer #4 (Public review):